Emergency Dental Care in Hawthorne, California

 If Your Child Is Having An Emergency, Call Us Immediately!

 At Hawthorne Children’s Dental in Hawthorne, CA, we prioritize your child’s oral health and recognize that dental emergencies can occur unexpectedly.
 Whether your child has a history of dental issues or has never encountered any problems, we’re here to protect them from a range of oral health conditions that could lead to more severe complications.
+Call now for emergency pediatrics!

 We’re here for your child

 Dental emergencies can occur suddenly and without warning.
 Your child might experience an unexpected toothache or injure their teeth while playing, requiring urgent dental care.
 It can be difficult to find an available appointment, as many dental offices are often fully booked.
-However, at Hawthorne Children’s Dental, we make every effort to accommodate your child as quickly as possible, ensuring they receive the prompt care they need.

 Meet Dr. Dan